 Dr. Lucey has a secondary research interest in Russian theatre and performance as an outgrowth of her time working at the Moscow Art Theatre School (MATS).
 Together with Prof. Greg Pierotti (UA, School of Theatre, Film & Television) she heads the UA Study Abroad Russian Theatre and Performance Program which is housed at MATS and takes place the last two weeks of May.

 In 2019, Dr. Lucey was elected to position of Vice President to the Executive Council of AATSEEL (American Association of Teachers of Slavic and East European Languages).

 "Oral History in the Russian Language Curriculum: A Transformative Experience."
 Chapter co-authored with Benjamin Rifkin and Benjamin Jens, The Art of Teaching Russian, eds.
 Evgeny Dengub, Irina Dubinina, and Jason Merrill.
-Georgetown University Press (under contract, forthcoming Fall 2019).
+Georgetown University Press (under contract, forthcoming Summer 2020).
 (33% authorship)

 "Fallen but Charming Creatures: The Demimondaine in Russian Literature and Visual Culture of the 1860s."
 The Russian Review 78.1 (Jan.
 2019): 103-121.

 "Borscht, Bliny, and Burritos: The Benefits of Peer-to-Peer Experiential Learning through Food."
 Article co-written with Naomi Caffee, Russian Language Journal 68 (Dec.
 2018): 33-54.
 (50% authorship)